- Lecture Series

 * CRPs include certain state agency regulatory programs as defined in section 21080.5 of the Public Resources Code and section 15251 of the CEQA Guidelines.
 Beginning July 1, 2013, CEQA/CRP Filing Fees will no longer apply to the filing of Notices of Decision or Determination for Forest Practice Rules and Timber Harvest Plans (Pub.
 Resources Code, § 4629.6, added by Stats.
 2012, ch.
 289, § 3).

 ** Additional county fees may apply.
 Please check with your county clerk’s office for details.

 Annual Fee Adjustments

 CDFW is required to adjust the fees annually (Fish & G. Code, § 713).
 The annual fee adjustments are based on changes in the Implicit Price Deflator for State and Local Government Purchases of Goods and Services, as published by the U.S. Department of Commerce.
 Annual filing fee adjustments are posted on CDFW’s website prior to November 1 of the year before they become effective.

 Payment of Fees

-The project applicant is responsible for payment of the filing fee (Fish & G. Code, § 711.4).
+The project proponent is responsible for payment of the filing fee (Fish & G. Code, § 711.4).
 Filing Fees are due at the time a Notice of Determination is filed with the county clerk’s office (local lead agency), or with the State Clearinghouse (state lead agency).
 Fees due for Certified Regulatory Program notices are due to CDFW directly and before the respective Notice of Decision is filed with the Secretary for Natural Resources.

 Exemptions and No Effect Determinations

 The CEQA filing fee will be waived if a project will have no effect on fish and wildlife (Fish & G. Code, § 711.4, subd. (c)(2)(A)).
-Additionally, projects that are statutorily or categorically exempt from CEQA are also not subject to the filing fee, and do not require a no effect determination (Cal.
+Additionally, projects that are statutorily or categorically exempt from CEQA are also not subject to the filing fee and do not require a no effect determination (Cal.
 Code Regs., tit.
 14, §§ 15260-15333; Fish & G. Code, § 711.4, subd. (d)(1)).
-Regional environmental review and permitting staff are responsible for determining whether a project within their region will qualify for a no effect determination and if the CEQA filing fee will be waived.
+Only CDFW staff is responsible for determining whether a project will qualify for a No Effect Determination and if the CEQA filing fee will be waived.